LkeMitchll/interroban.gg/src/about.md

   Robert Brownjohn, Ivan Chermayeff & Tom Geismar.
 {% endsidenote %}

-A few years later, sat at a desk of a small design agency, I was again
+I studied Graphic Design at university, and was lucky to get a job straight after, at a small, local design agency.
+I was working on branding, print design and Wordpress sites for other local businesses.
+It's here that I started to really become passionate about the web, and user interfaces.

-Googling: “What do Service Designers do?”, “What do Product Designers do?”.
+A few years later, sat at my desk, I was again googling: “what do Service Designers do?”, and “what do Product Designers do?”.
 I loved parts of Graphic Design as a job, but my interest in User Experience, and User Interfaces had been growing.
 It was an itch that couldn’t be scratched designing logos and building small Wordpress sites.
 The empathy and considerate approaches of Product Design, combined with strategy and process appealed to me.

-A few more years later I’m happiest doing a little bit of everything that takes an idea and turns it into a working product or service.
-In my spare time (not chasing my toddler around) I tinker with new web technologies, read as much as I can about design, walk, and fawn over photos of brutalist architecture [3](#sn-3).
+A few _more_ years later I’m happiest doing a little bit of anything that takes an idea and turns it into a working product or service.
+In my spare time I tinker with new web technologies, read as much as I can about design, walk, and fawn over photos of brutalist architecture [3](#sn-3).

 {% sidenote 3 %}
   {% image "ce45ef02-1378-4321-87c4-d57237d509ca", "Photo of the Barbican Estate", "small" %}